GonzaloMAF/job-agent/README.md

 It allows users to discover and save job opportunities, manage applications through a Kanban workflow, upload and analyze their CV with AI, and calculate how well their profile matches available job offers.

-The project was developed incrementally, starting with the frontend and evolving into a complete full-stack application with a REST API, relational database, authentication, AI integration and Docker-based infrastructure.
+The project was developed incrementally, starting with the frontend and evolving into a complete full-stack application with a REST API, relational database, authentication, AI integration, and Docker-based infrastructure.

 ---